 For grades K-2, students use the Wonders/Maravillas program for their language arts instruction.
 It is a comprehensive program that has print and digital resources to help build a strong literacy foundation.

 For grades 3-6, students use the NYS ELA Modules, which were created to teach the rigor, intent, and depth of the Common Core Standards.
 Students participate in the 100 Book Challenge and are provided with independent reading opportunities on a daily basis.

 To further enrich the curriculum, teachers set up unique opportunities for students that include them getting out into the community or having guest speakers come in to meet with them.
 Some examples of field trips include: Stokie Farms, Genesee Country Village Museum, Seneca Park Zoo and Niagara Falls.
 In addition, teachers have organized school experiences which includes: an Iroquois storyteller, ZooMobile, musicians from Peru, author’s day with a guest author, 100 Challenge Kick-off to get kids excited about reading, and 100th Day of School Celebration

-Our Wellness Program will run daily from 3:30-4:30pm.
-Each day, Wellness Partners, certified health staff and Garth Fagan trained dance instructors will be working with students to help support living and sustaining a healthy and active lifestyle.
-Paraprofessional staff attend Playworks training over the summer to find ways to increase movements during the day, especially during recess.
+Our Wellness Program will run daily from 3:30-4: 30 pm.
+Each day, Wellness Partners, certified health staff, and Garth Fagan trained dance instructors will be working with students to help support living and sustaining a healthy and active lifestyle.
+Paraprofessional staff attends Playworks training over the summer to find ways to increase movements during the day, especially during recess.
 We will also have programming through the Center for Youth Services and IBERO/United Way and FoodLink to further enhance the students’ wellness experience.
 Thanks to a grant made available through the Greater Rochester Health Foundation, our school will receive training and equipment to sustain this program.